IMPRISONMENT OR FREEDOM? It's a Matter of Obedience

 The commandments of the LORD are right, bringing joy to the heart.
 The commands of the LORD are clear, giving insight for living.
 Psalm 19:8

-As Christians, we will struggle to make the right choices if we don’t even know what the right choices are.
+As Christians, we will struggle to make the right choices even if we don’t know what the right choices are.
 When I look back over my life, I can’t believe how many decisions I tried to make without the guidance of Scripture.
 I’m so grateful for God’s grace.
 Psalm 19:8 sums it up so well.
 God has not made it a secret.
 When we choose to obey, our hearts will truly be filled with joy.

 It has taken me far too long to figure this out.
-Just recently, I have taken some big steps of obedience.
+Just recently, I have taken some big steps toward obedience.
 I am here to tell you that God did not disappoint!
 The first event gathering of Victorious Educator Ministries was a tremendous success!
 As a result, I am ready to choose obedience again.
 What is God calling you to do?